styygaoo/TTBA/README.md

 # Introduction

-This is a project which has provided a simple example to implement an test-time batch adaptation (TTBA) Algorithm [1] on a depth estimation model [2].
+This is a project that has provided a simple example to implement a test-time batch adaptation (TTBA) Algorithm [1] on a depth estimation model [2].

-The code of TENT[3] hepled a lot as well.
+The code of TENT [3] helped a lot as well.